pakkinlau/pakkinlau/README.md

 ---
 ### 🌱👯 I’m looking to collaborate on
-- [[Git-flow-master]]: A package that streamline the process of using git.
+- [Git-flow-master](https://github.com/pakkinlau/Git-flow-master): A package that streamline the process of using git.
-- [[ScrapeEase]]: A package that streamline the process of scraping dynamic or static websites.
+- [ScrapeEase]: A package that streamline the process of scraping dynamic or static websites.
 -
 ---
 ### 🌱Featured Projects